Tax evasion: Evasion of value-added tax and sales taxes

 During the second half of the 20th century, value-added tax (VAT) emerged as a modern form of consumption tax throughout the world, with the notable exception of the United States.
 Producers who collect VAT from consumers may evade tax by under-reporting the amount of sales.
 The US has no broad-based consumption tax at the federal level, and no state currently collects VAT; the overwhelming majority of states instead collect sales taxes.
 Canada uses both a VAT at the federal level (the Goods and Services Tax) and sales taxes at the provincial level; some provinces have a single tax combining both forms.

 In addition, most jurisdictions which levy a VAT or sales tax also legally require their residents to report and pay the tax on items purchased in another jurisdiction.
 This means that consumers who purchase something in a lower-taxed or untaxed jurisdiction with the intention of avoiding VAT or sales tax in their home jurisdiction are technically breaking the law in most cases.

-This is especially prevalent in federal countries like the US and Canada where sub-national jurisdictions charge varying rates of VAT or sales tax.
+This is especially prevalent in federal countries like the United States and Canada where sub-national jurisdictions charge varying rates of VAT or sales tax.

 In liberal democracies, a fundamental problem with inhibiting evasion of local sales taxes is that liberal democracies, by their very nature, have few (if any) border controls between their internal jurisdictions.
 Therefore, it is not generally cost-effective to enforce tax collection on low-value goods carried in private vehicles from one jurisdiction to another with a different tax rate.
 However, sub-national governments will normally seek to collect sales tax on high-value items such as cars.

 Objectives to evade taxes

-One reason for taxpayers to evade taxes is the personal benefits that come with it, thus the individual problems that lead to that decision Additionally, Wallschutzky's exchange relationship hypothesis presents as a sufficient motive for many.
+One reason for taxpayers to evade taxes is the various personal financial benefits that come with it; however, the degree of evasion of taxes is likely attributed to how much risk an individual is willing to take.
+Additionally, Wallschutzky's exchange relationship hypothesis presents as a sufficient motive for many.
 The exchange relationship hypothesis states that tax payers believe that the exchange between their taxes and the public good/social services as unbalanced.
-Furthermore, the little capability of the system to catch the tax evaders poses as another incentive.
+Furthermore, the little capability of the system to catch the tax evaders reduces associated risk.
 Most often, it is more economical to evade taxes, being caught and paying a fine as a consequence, than paying the accumulated tax burden over the years.
 Thus, evasion numbers should be even higher than they are, hence for many people there seem to be moral objective countering this practice.